The Evolution of MUTCD

 As the end of the war neared, traffic engineers realized that the MUTCD had to be completely rewritten.
 Work on a peacetime edition began in 1944, and a new volume was published in 1948.
 The major format change in the postwar edition was reorganizing material so that every control device was addressed in only one place.
 There was also a concerted effort to simplify word signs, and a rounded-letter alphabet was adopted as standard for all signs.

 The 1954 15-page supplement to the 1948 MUTCD included 47 revisions and a brief description of each.
 The most significant change is that the color for the STOP sign was white letters on red background, which resulted primarily from the development of new fade-resistant finishes.
-The 1954 manual also represents the shift from using mainly regulatory and warning signs on interstate highways to including guide signs.
+The 1954 manual also represents the shift from using mainly regulatory and warning signs to including guide signs.
 This manual also adopted the use of white letters on green background for Interstate highways.

 New MUTCD Editions Signal America on the Move

-Changes incorporated into the 1961 MUTCD truly supplement reflected a changing America.
+Changes incorporated into the 1961 MUTCD truly reflected a changing America.
 The text was 333 pages long and the manual had two new sections, one to address construction and maintenance operations, which complemented a major section addressing needs of the new Interstate Highway System.
 There was also a section included for civil defense signing.

 A completely rewritten MUTCD premiered in 1971.
-Some of the most significant changes included adding definition of "should," "shall," and "may" requirements.
+Some of the most significant changes included adding definitions of "should," "shall," and "may" requirements.
 Orange was designated for construction signing, yellow markings separated opposing traffic, and there was a wider use of symbol signs.
 School signs were also adopted.

 The 1978 MUTCD contained two new parts that addressed highway-rail grade crossings and traffic control for bicycle facilities.
 There were also revisions addressing the fundamental safety principals concerning work zones, the need for traffic control plans, and an upgraded section on barricades and channelizing devices.
 New illustrations reinforced the signing and pavement marking standards.